lux-sprwhk/limnl-app/docs/DEVELOPMENT.md

 cargo run --bin migrate-dream-analysis -- --limit 5
 ```

+**Important Notes**:
-**Note**: This is separate from schema migrations and requires LLM configuration.
+- This is separate from schema migrations and requires LLM configuration
+- **Cost Warning**: Analyzing large dream journals with cloud APIs can be expensive
+  - 100 dreams ≈ $1-8 depending on provider (OpenAI/Anthropic)
+  - Use Ollama (free, local) for bulk operations if cost is a concern
+  - Use `--dry-run` first to see how many dreams will be processed
+  - Use `--limit` to test with a small batch before running on entire journal

 ## Troubleshooting